-Identifying information

-Information that can or may reveal which students are participating in the research.
-This information might include first and/ or last names, student ID numbers, physical descriptions, or other references to or about people that might reasonably identify them as research participants.
-If possible:
+&lt;sup>3 Identifying information is that which can or may reveal which students are participating in the research.
+This information might include first and/or last names, student ID numbers, physical descriptions, or other references to or about people that might reasonably identify them as research participants.